arcilli/investsuite-api-docs/docs/getting_started/glossary.md

 title: Glossary
 ---

-## Client
+This page defines the InvestSuite standard terminology that is throughout our business operations.

-You, the bank, the customer of InvestSuite.
+## Client / Customer / User

-## Customer
+InvestSuite is a B2B4C Company.
+To avoid confusion between InvestSuite's client and InvestSuite client's client, the following convention is used throughout this documentation:

-The customer and the user are synonymous for your (the bank's) customer, the end-user.
-This is mostly used in functional/business contexts.
+- **Client**: InvestSuite's customer, typically a bank or financial institution.
+The B2**B** party.

-## User
+- **Customer**: the Client's customer, the end-user, typically a person.
+The B2B4**C** party.
+This is typically used in functional/business contexts.
-The User is synonymous for Customer, but is typically used in technical contexts.
+- **User**: synonymous for Customer, but typically used in more technical contexts:
     - The User is the owner of one or more Portfolios
     - Access to InvestSuite products is controlled on a User level within the InvestSuite console

 Refer to [Creating a User](../common_scenarios/account_initiation/#create-a-user).